sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

       "method": {
         "source_id": "_driver_name_raw", // extracted data to transform
-        "id": "split", // target data is substring in extracted data "separator": ", ", // use commas to split the extracted data into substring array "index": 1 // target is 2nd element in substring array }
+        "id": "split", // target data is substring in extracted data "separator": " ", // use a whitespace space to split the extracted data into substring array "index": 1 // target is 2nd element in substring array }
     }